Skip to content

 Operator Example

-For example, consider the binary (meaning takes two operands) / infix (meaning it syntactically is placed in the center of its operands) '+' operator.
+For example, consider the binary (meaning takes two operands) / infix (meaning it syntactically is placed between its operands) '+' operator.
 The simple deductive type inference rule for '+' is:

 (T, T) -> T